Animal Victory is a compassionate advocacy group fighting animal abusers through petitions.

 Animal Victory indeed gives back significantly.
 We use a portion of the contributions from our petition campaigns to fund rewards or donations.
 These are given to organizations or individuals who have sought our services or have participated in petitions on a case-by-case basis.

-Click here for beneficiaries.
+Click here for Beneficiaries.

 The aim is to bring about positive social and political changes to protect animals, which cannot be accomplished unless animal abusers face consequences for their actions.
 We are tired of seeing animal abusers merely receive a slap on the wrist.
 Our collective voice must resonate with judges and officials, and we want animal abusers to understand that things are changing!
 Many regions across the nation are now treating animal cruelty cases with increased seriousness, yet there remain an alarming number of lenient sentences being handed out. too many lenient sentences being issued.